Food and Nutrition Service, USDA.

 This final rule affects the NSLP and SNAP.

 The NSLP is listed in the Catalog of Federal Domestic Assistance Programs under No. 10.555.
 For the reasons set forth in the final rule in 7 CFR part 3015, subpart V, and related Notice (48 FR 29115, June 24, 1983), this program is included in the scope of Executive Order 12372 which requires intergovernmental consultation with State and local officials.
-Since the NSLP is a State-administered, Federally-funded program, FNS headquarters staff and FNS Regional Office staff have formal and informal discussions with State and local officials on an ongoing basis regarding program requirements and operation.
+Since the NSLP is a State-administered, Federally-funded program, FNS headquarters staff and FNS Regional Office staff have formal and informal discussions with State and local officials on an ongoing Start Printed Page 12228basis regarding program requirements and operation.
 This structure allows FNS to receive regular input which contributes to the development of meaningful and feasible Program requirements.

 SNAP is listed in the Catalog of Federal Domestic Assistance under 10.551.
 For the reasons set forth in the final rule at 7 CFR part 3015, subpart V and related Notice (48 FR 29115, June 24, 1983), SNAP is excluded from the scope of Executive Order 12372 which requires intergovernmental consultation with State and local officials.